 The records mentioned here convey another historical value.
 That is the activities of migrated Tamil women at Norwegian public platforms.
-These are both first and second-generation migrated Tamil women who have made Tamil art, music, culture and history known for the general public of Norway.
+These are both first and second-generation migrated Tamil women who have made Tamil art, music, culture and history known to the general public of Norway.
 The activities have broken the barriers and built bridges between cultures in a migrated country.

 In the activities, these women have taken various roles in different kinds of projects.
 These projects have contributed to creating a collaborated Norwegian-Tamil society by preserving Tamil culture and respecting Norwegian culture.

-Tamil women have coordinated projects, taken a lead role, been a co-star, supported and developed others as a coach or instructor.
+Tamil women have coordinated projects, taken a lead role, been a co-star, supported and developed others as a coach or instructors.
 In parallel, some of them are having a private organisation to provide the society with art, culture and wellbeing.
 It is noteworthy to mention that these activities are in addition to their full-time job.

 These activities are examples of Tamil activities at public platforms that are being captured for preservation.
-At the same time, activities at private platforms that get lost from preservation for the future.
+At the same time, activities at private platforms get lost from preservation for the future.

 This does not mean that the overwhelming activities of Tamils at private platforms are any less important than the activities at public platforms.
 For instance, in this coronavirus pandemic, the activities and importance of organisations that provide social platforms for physical and mental activities, development and wellbeing become even more visible.
-Their voluntary service regardless of limited time, resource and capacity is remarkable and has a historical value.
+Their voluntary service regardless of limited time, resources and capacity is remarkable and has a historical value.

 “The process of gathering the archival materials of an organisation is a job for the current committee.
 But giving the appropriate cooperation in the collection process is the responsibility of all former and contemporary members who hold the archival documents.
 Hence, those archival materials are properties of the organisation and the historical and cultural heritage of a society.
 It can be a consolation that this situation is also common for Norwegian voluntary organisations.
 Please do not forget that isolated archives at homes with no public access and use are equivalent to lost archive.”